ucdavis/hpccf-docs/docs/software/ondemand.md

 # Open OnDemand

-Some HPCCF clusters have a [Open OnDemand](https://openondemand.org/) (OOD).
-OOD allows browser access to specific resources running within a cluster.
+Some HPCCF clusters have [Open OnDemand](https://openondemand.org/) (OOD).
+OOD allows browser access to cluster resources using a web browser.
 All OOD apps are launched through individual Slurm jobs, so you have access to the same resources you can access through the CLI over SSH.
-One extremely nice feature about OOD is that you can disconnect from the session and, as long as the Slurm job is still running, reattach later.
+One nice feature about OOD is that you can disconnect from the session and, as long as the Slurm job is still running, reattach later.

 ## Clusters with Open OnDemand: